bjssacademy/react-tdd/fetching-data-from-api.md

 - Component called `<Spinner reason="waiting..."/>`
 - Will have the ARIA role of `status`
 - Takes a single property `reason`.
-This is hidden text for accessibility.
 - `reason` is displayed as hidden text, to be picked up by accessibility tech
 - CSS animation will be used to create a classic circle spinner